-We are organized in five children's groups, based on grade levels, and plan activities that support appropriate learning and entertainment for each group.
+We are organized into five children's groups, based on grade levels, and plan activities that support appropriate learning and entertainment for each group.
 Our primary focus is on leadership development, financial literacy, and living a healthy lifestyle.
 Our activities also aim to meet the following additional initiatives as set by the national organization: cultural, social, recreational, legislative, and community service.

-Our age groups are broken in to 5 groups based on school grade:
+Our age groups are broken into 5 groups based on school grade:

 •Pre K – K

 In addition to our age group programming and activities, the PWC Chapter plans for all-family activities that strengthen our growth as a village.
 These national events are celebrated by chapters all across the country.
 They include the following: